Home

 2 Centauri

-2 Centauri is a variable giant star in the constellation of Centaurus.
+2 Centauri is a variable giant star of spectral class M4 in the constellation of Centaurus.

 2 Centauri visual magnitude is 4.19.
-Because of its moderate brightness, 2 Centauri should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 2 Centauri is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.19